John Coley

-John William Coley (born 1935) is a Christchurch painter and art critic.
+John William Coley (28 January 1935 – 17 March 2026) was a New Zealand painter and art critic.
 He was director of the Robert McDougall Art Gallery (now known as the Christchurch Art Gallery Te Puna o Waiwhetu) from 1981 to 1995.

 Early life and art career

-John William Coley was born in 1935 in Palmerston North.
-He went to Palmerston North Boys’ High School along with evening art classes at the city's Technical School.
+Coley was born in Palmerston North on 28 January 1935.
+He attended Palmerston North Boys’ High School and took evening art classes at the city's Technical School.
 Coley's first job was as a cadet reporter on the Manawatu Evening Standard.

-In 1955 he was a student at the Canterbury College School of Art in Christchurch being taught by Russell Clark and Bill Sutton along with fellow students Ted Bracey, Pat Hanly, Gil Tavener (Hanly), Ted Bullmore, Hamish Keith and Bill Culbert.
-During their time at the art school it moved from its city site to Ilam.
-Coley graduated in 1957 and went on to teach at Papanui High School and later in the art department of the Christchurch Teachers’ College.
-In 1959 Coley had his first solo exhibition at Gallery 91 the Christchurch Press art critic Nelson Kenny writing that Coley had ‘the gift of a colourist’ and a ‘good unforced feeling for paint.”
-Kenny added, ‘...it's a measure of Mr. Coley's talent that he is most successful in his larger paintings.
-It is a very skilful essay in the use of colours which few painters will attempt to use – orange and purple, the warmest and coolest colours.’
-The following year he was invited to exhibit with The Group which he continued to do annually, with the exception of 1966 and 1968, until the last Group show in 1977.
-Coley received a Queen Elizabeth II Arts Council Grant in1964 and used it to visit the USA.
-On his return from the States Coley, along with a number of other young Canterbury artists he knew from student days, helped form 20/20 Vision.
-One project involved creating a set of artist prints commercially screen printed, an affront to the hand-made culture of printmaking at the time, and sold for only two dollars each.
-Artists that contributed to the series included Greer Twiss, Derek Mitchell, Don Peebles and Coley himself.
-In 1967 Coley painted the first of his Abacus series that would become his signature work.
-You can see an example of one of these paintings here at the Dunedin Public Art Gallery.
+In 1955, he studied at the Canterbury College School of Art in Christchurch, where he was taught by Russell Clark and Bill Sutton, alongside fellow students Ted Bracey, Pat Hanly, Gil Tavener (Hanly), Ted Bullmore, Hamish Keith and Bill Culbert.
+During his time at the art school, it moved from its city site to Ilam.

+Coley graduated in 1957 and went on to teach at Papanui High School and later in the art department of the Christchurch Teachers' College.
+In 1959, he had his first solo exhibition at Gallery 91.
+Reviewing the show, The Press art critic Nelson Kenny wrote that Coley had "the gift of a colourist" and a "good unforced feeling for paint", adding that he was most successful in his larger paintings.

+The following year, Coley was invited to exhibit with The Group and continued to do so annually—except in 1966 and 1968—until the final Group show in 1977.
+He received a Queen Elizabeth II Arts Council grant in 1964 and used it to visit the United States.

+After returning, Coley helped form 20/20 Vision with other young Canterbury artists he knew from his student days.
+One project involved producing a set of commercially screen-printed artist prints, which were sold for two dollars each; contributors included Greer Twiss, Derek Mitchell, Don Peebles and Coley himself.

+In 1967, Coley began his Abacus series, which became his best-known body of work; an example is held by the Dunedin Public Art Gallery.